 119) What is a critical bug?

-A critical bug can impact the major functionality of the application and we cannot deliver the application without fixing the bug, A critical bug differs from a blocker bug as a blocker bug blocks certain functionality of the application but the critical bug doesn’t block the functionality of an application.
+A critical bug can impact the major functionality of the application, and we cannot deliver the application without fixing the bug..
+A critical bug differs from a blocker bug in that a blocker bug blocks certain functionality of the application, but a critical bug doesn’t block the functionality of the application.

 120) Explain the bug life cycle or the different states of a bug.